Book Discussion Group

 Description: Book Discussion Group

-Third Monday of the Month (except July, August and December) 1:30pm Monday
+Date/Time: Third Monday of the Month (except July, August and December) 1:30pm Monday